newaetech/chipshouter-picoemp/hardware/README.md

 # PicoEMP Build Details

-*This page is a work in progress*
+*This page is a work in progress, hardware source files not yet uploaded*

 ## BOM

-Due to the horribleness that is the 2021 Supply Chain Issues, the BOM is split into several parts.
+Due to the horribleness that is the 2021 Supply Chain Issues, this "bom explainer" is include dand is split into several parts.
 This helps you find alternate parts that you will require because the part we used originally is not available anywhere.